Practical Caravan is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 It never ceases to amaze me how many tow cars I see without towing mirrors.

-People will happily spend thousands on a caravan, yet won’t invest in a set of towing mirrors.
+People will happily spend thousands on a caravan, yet won’t invest in a set of these caravan essentials.
 Over the years, we have owned numerous outfits, and adding to that the 500 or so I’ve driven at the Tow Car Awards, there’s not one that I remember that hasn’t required towing mirrors to be fitted.

 I’m not just talking about caravans with 2.5m-wide bodies (I’ve towed relatively few of those); the huge majority have been standard-width models.
 Nor am I speaking about only towing with narrow cars – our own tow car is a Land Rover Discovery, which could hardly be classed as narrow.